 They spend a lot of time looking for stories.
 Both of them are really into fantasy - dragons, witches, Harry Potter - you name it.

+When I was their age, I loved Bugs Bunny and Elmer Fudd and all the Warner Bros. cartoons.
 I even liked Popeye the Sailor.
 I hated the cartoons where the characters barely moved and the mouths didn't really do anything.
 The humor was awkward, if not mean.

 I know times change.
 It's just that I hate to be on the other side of that time.
 My kids are doing and saying things that I did - and that's great - but one doesn't really want to be an Old Fogie, and that is just how I'm feeling.